 Kate is an associate in the Corporate & Finance practice.
-She focuses her practice on representing private and public companies in a variety of corporate and transactional matters, including mergers and acquisitions, corporate governance, and operational matters, entity selection and formation, and other matters.
-Kate represent clients across a broad range of industries, such as health care, real estate, manufacturing, entertainment, and other industries.
+She focuses her practice on representing private and public companies in a variety of corporate and transactional matters, including mergers and acquisitions, corporate governance and operational matters, entity selection and formation, and other matters.
+Kate represents clients across a broad range of industries, such as health care, real estate, manufacturing, entertainment, and other industries.

 In addition, Kate counsels clients with respect to ordinary business matters, such as drafting and counseling clients on various types of contracts, including supply and customer agreements, service agreements, and general terms and conditions.
 She also drafts and counsels clients on key employee agreements, consulting agreements, transition and separation agreements, and restrictive covenant agreements.

 While in law school, Kate served as executive managing editor of the Georgia Journal of International & Comparative Law, and chair of the Negotiation Competition Team.
 She also worked as a judicial intern for the Honorable Judge John Ellington, who now serves on the Supreme Court of Georgia, and as a research assistant for Walter Hellerstein, Distinguished Research Professor in Taxation.

 Prior to attending law school, Kate worked on Capitol Hill in Washington, D.C.